MrakDun-desu/BlockstackerDocs/Game-events.md

 }
 ```

-When loading the file, BlockStacker-desu will check if the contents are a valid
+When loading the file, BlockStacker will check if the contents are a valid
 Lua script and show you a warning if it isn't.

 Here are the events, ordered in alphabetical order: